chrisroos/gds-presentations/gds-smart-answers-developers.md

 ^
 * Unfamiliar custom templating language
-  * Re-inventing, e.g. $IF/$ELSE conditionals, Partials, Interpolation
+  * Re-inventing, e.g. $IF/$ELSE conditionals, partials, interpolation
+  * No indenting of conditionals allowed - hard to read
 * Unfamiliar syntax describing logic flow
   * Feels as if we’re re-inventing Ruby (we could use `if/else` or `case`)
 * Missing features
-  * Country dropdowns.
-TODO: Double check this
-  * More development required
+  * Checkbox questions
+  * Custom validation
 * Complexity of parser
-  * Maintenance overhead - Mixture of Parslet rules and parsing using regular expressions
+  * Maintenance overhead - Mixture of Parslet rules and regular expression matching

 ---